 A short guide to the GDPR

 GDPR scope: The GDPR covers personal data, which is any information ‘concerning an identified or identifiable natural person’.
-This covers a very wide range of information, including transactional documents; online identifiers such as IP addresses; and manual filing systems as well as databases.
+This extends to a very wide range of information, including transactional documents; online identifiers such as IP addresses; and manual filing systems as well as databases.
 The regulation does not apply to data processing activities for law enforcement, national security purposes or purely for personal or household use.

 What it replaces: The GDPR replaces the 1995 European Data Protection Directive (95/46/EC).